mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/release-notes/1.4.0/index.md

 - Kommander did not have direct access to the managed cluster, for example, when the cluster was on a laptop or behind a NAT gateway.

-- The managed cluster did not have direct access to Kommander, for example, Kommander was on-premise and the managed cluster was in a public cloud provider environment.
+- The managed cluster did not have direct access to Kommander, for example, when Kommander was on-premise and the managed cluster was in a public cloud provider environment.

 - The managed cluster was behind a firewall, a proxy, or resident in a DMZ.

-A new component, `kubetunnel`, provides communication between Kommander and the managed cluster through a tunneling protocol resolving these blocked use cases.
+A new component, kubetunnel, provides communication between Kommander and the managed cluster through a tunneling protocol resolving these blocked use cases.
 The TLS-encrypted tunnel enables you to access the cluster using SSO and to receive alerts, metrics, and kubecost data.

 For more information on this capability, see [Attach an Existing Kubernetes Cluster](../clusters/attach-cluster)

 ## Catalog Workload Certification

 D2iQ now certifies workloads for use with Kommander.
-All workloads that have been tested and certified for successful configuration and provisioning on Konvoy are flagged in Kommander with a certification icon.
+All workloads that are tested and certified for successful configuration and provisioning on Konvoy are flagged in Kommander with a certification icon.
 For more information, see [Project Platform Services](../projects/platform-services/).

 ## Helm charts
 The Projects tab now shows all of the current Helm Release charts, their chart version, and the names of the clusters.
 For more information, see [Project Deployments](../projects/project-deployments/).